Henry Failing: Expanded career in banking and business

 Failing's home, at the lower left in this circa 1914 photo, was located in what is now the center of downtown Portland.
 At the time of the house's construction (1876), the city's business center was located farther east.

 Following his second term as mayor, Failing returned his attention to business.
 The First National Bank was the first bank established in Oregon (1866) under the National Banking Act, and for a number of years the only one west of the Rocky Mountains.
 Failing and Henry Corbett purchased nearly all its stock in 1869, and Failing became the bank's president, retaining that title until his death.
 The bank prospered under their joint management, becoming one of the most successful banks in the northwestern United States.
 Failing maintained an interest in other business enterprises, and held valuable real estate both in and on the outskirts of Portland.

 In 1871 Henry W. Corbett and Henry Failing amalgamated their hardware and machinery businesses as Corbett, Failing & Co., and two of Failing's younger brothers (Edward Failing, a partner in H.W.
 Corbett & Co., and James from the Failing business side) also became partners in the new business at the same time.
 The new business Corbett, Failing & Co. turned exclusively to wholesale merchandizing, and became the largest of its kind in the northwest.

 In the 1880s, Failing was among the key early investors in Henry Villard's Portland Hotel.

 Failing was elected a director of Oregon Railway and Navigation Company (ORNC) in June 1888, along with Corbett, Henry Villard, Christopher Meyer, John Hubert Hall, Sidney Dillon, Charles S. Colby, Colgate Hoyt, C. H. Lewis, W. S. Ladd, Cyrus A. Dolph, William H. Holcomb, and S. B. Wiley.
 Contemporary elections for the Oregon and Transcontinental and the Northern Pacific Terminal Company installed many of the same men on the boards of those companies as well (the latter company was to build Portland Union Station).
 The elections were understood to signal no change at ORNC, underscoring their intent to extend the Farmington Line to the Coeur D'Alene Mines, and were viewed as a defeat of Villard and his initiative to jointly lease property of the Northern Pacific and the Union Pacific.

 Later life and legacy

-Both houses of the Oregon Legislative Assembly endorsed Failing to succeed William Windom as the United States Secretary of the Treasury in 1891.
-President Benjamin Harrison, however, appointed Charles Foster, a former Governor of Ohio, to the post.
+Both houses of the Oregon Legislative Assembly endorsed Failing to succeed William Windom as the U.S. secretary of the treasury in 1891.
+President Benjamin Harrison, however, appointed Charles Foster, a former governor of Ohio, to the post.

 Failing served as a regent of the University of Oregon, a trustee and treasurer of Pacific University, president (and benefactor) of the Portland Library Association, treasurer of the Portland Children's Home, and a founder of River View Cemetery.
 Henry Failing died on November 8, 1898.
 Failing Street in Northeast Portland carries the family's name.